Home Services Case Studies Blog About Contact Glossary

 The business you could be running

 There's a version of your business where every interested prospect gets a timely, consistent follow-up.
 Where you know at any given moment how many conversations are active and what the next step is for each one.
 That business doesn't require a big team or expensive software.
-It requires a system — a few deliberate decisions about how leads come in, where they live, and how they're followed up.
+It requires a system.
+A few deliberate decisions about how leads come in, where they live, and how they're followed up.

 The gap between the business you're running now and that version isn't as large as it might feel.
 But it won't close on its own.